 While the Nordic countries generally perform well when measuring gender equality in politics, they differ on some interesting touchpoints.
 As of November 2022, three out of five prime ministers in the Nordic countries were women.
 When Finland's prime minister Sanna Marin took office in 2019, she was the youngest prime minister in the world at 34.
 Moreover, over 40 percent of the parliamentarians in all five Nordic countries.
 However, none of them have managed to reach the 50 percent mark yet.

-Hence, Denmark continues having a significant gender gap in politics.
+Denmark as an outlierApart from not making the top-five on the global gender gap index, Denmark falls behind on other important parameters.
+Up until the election in 2022, Denmark was the only Nordic country which had never had more than 40 percent of women in parliament.
+Moreover, with around 38 percent, the share of female candidates in parliamentary elections continues to be lower than in other Nordic countries.
+Hence, Denmark continues having a gender gap in politics, although it seems to be decreasing.
 According to Danish politicians, the extent of harassment and threats are more common among women.
-In 2019, over 20 percent of the women have experienced sexual harassment online, and 20 percent stated that the latest harassment was related to their female gender.
+In 2019, over 20 percent of the female politicians in the country had experienced sexual harassment online, and 20 percent stated that the latest harassment was related to their female gender.